Cosmetic Dentistry

 After Treatment

-You can eat and drink immediately after bonding—no waiting period required
+• You can eat and drink right away—no waiting period

-Avoid chewing directly on the bonded tooth for the first 24 hours if possible, giving the resin maximum hardening time
+• Avoid chewing directly on the bonded tooth for 24 hours if possible, giving the resin time to reach full hardness

-Brush and floss normally to maintain bonded teeth and surrounding areas
+• Brush and floss as normal around bonded teeth

 Is Bonding Right for You?